ntalbott/relix/README.md

     $ gem install relix

+You can configure the Redis host, port and db like so:

+    Relix.host = 'app-1'
+    Relix.port = 10000
+    Relix.db   = 5

 ## Usage

 To index something in a model, include the Relix module, declare the primary key (required), and declare any additional indexes you want: